 Materials from Biotium are sold for research use only, and are not intended for food, drug, household, or cosmetic use.

-LoBind is a registered trademark of Eppendorf AG; NanoDrop is a registered trademark of Thermo Fisher Scientific; Bioanalyzer is a registered trademark of Agilent Technologies, Inc.; Qubit is a registered trademark of Thermo Fisher Scientific.
+LoBind is a registered trademark of Eppendorf AG; Qubit and NanoDrop are registered trademarks of Thermo Fisher Scientific; Bioanalyzer is a registered trademark of Agilent Technologies.